na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)**

+A humon trying to teach a nativemon how to shitpost on 4chan

 Kris screaming (if you want to draw more, maybe after waking up from a dream)

 Lliam brushing his own fur or a guildmon helping him out by brushing his fur